 Planning for our kids’ education and our retirement needs can go hand in hand.
 In fact, it is prudent to plan for our retirement early and as we plan for our other milestones in life.

 This is partly due to the magic of compounding.
 The earlier you start, the harder your money can work for you.
 Even the difference of just 10 years can be significant.
-Let’s assume you are age 25 and invest $500 in an investment that earns 8% and add $50 a month.
-At age 65, the investment would have grown to about $186,700.
-If you wait until you’re 35, however, and do the same thing, you’ll have less than half as much, or about $80,000.
+Let’s assume you are age 25 and invest S$500 in an investment that earns 8%, and can top-up S$50 a month.
+At age 65, the investment would have grown to about S$186,700.
+If you wait until you’re 35, however, and do the same thing, you’ll have less than half as much, or about S$80,000.